Second tier review

 All members of the Ratings Review Panel pool are required to complete an induction program including training in education and care service quality assessment and the principles of good administrative decision making.

-Each Ratings Review Panel will consist of three members, including a chair In each Ratings Review Panel there will be at least one member that is an early childhood or out of school hours care expert and an ACECQA staff member that will participate (but will not be the chair).
+Each Ratings Review Panel consists of three members, including a chair.
+Each Panel will include at least one member who is an early childhood or out of school hours care expert and an ACECQA staff member who will participate (but will not be the chair).

 The Ratings Review Panel pool consists of experts from all jurisdictions with diverse backgrounds.
 When establishing a Ratings Review Panel, consideration will be given to the skill set required to conduct the review.
 ACECQA will convene panels in such a way as to avoid or minimise conflicts of interest.